Wolverhampton | Sandwell | Dudley | Walsall

 concentration of managers and company directors.

-However, a good proportion of the working population are also employed in skilled trades, professional and administrative professions demonstrating the superbly balanced workforce in the area.
+However, a good proportion of the working population is also employed in skilled trades, professional and administrative professions demonstrating the superbly balanced workforce in the area.

 Walsall town centre has also attracted more than £390m of investment since 2009.
 More than 5,500 new homes have been delivered across the borough and over 40 ha have been developed for employment use.